Martha Chizuma facing imminent arrest for defamation

 Malawi Anti-Corruption Bureau (ACB) Director General Martha Chizuma is facing an imminent arrest for defamation over her leaked audio.

-In her audio, Chizuma alleged that a member of the Judiciary and several lawyers at ACB had received bribes to release on bail a suspect.
+In her audio, Chizuma alleged that a member of the Judiciary and several lawyers had received bribes to release on bail a suspect.

 She also made serious allegations against President Lazarus Chakwera who she claimed was not supporting her fight against corruption.
 Her allegations drew the ire of the president who claim to have come close to chopping her head.
 In an unbroadcasted message, Chakwera revealed that he had put the Director General up for disciplinary hearing to decide her fate.